LBGTQIA+ Communities, Support, and Advocacy

 Jean Nickolaus Tretter Collection in GLBT Studies

-Globally recognized Jean Nickolaus Tretter Collection in GLBT Studies housed by U of M Libraries featuring a large archive of LGBTQIA+ memorabilia, journals, books, audiovisual collections, related podcasts, and more.
+Globally recognized the Jean Nickolaus Tretter Collection in GLBT Studies housed by U of M Libraries featuring a large archive of LGBTQIA+ memorabilia, journals, books, audiovisual collections, related podcasts, and more.

 Steven J. Schochet Endowment Funding